Read about NYC's best theatre and dance productions and watch video interviews with innovative artists

 The authentic farce of The Play That Goes Wrong

 According to Mark Bell, farce is a high theatrical art.
-And he should know: As the director of The Play That Goes Wrong – a raucous new Broadway comedy – he spends his days treating the genre with the respect it deserves.
+And he should know: As the director of The Play That Goes Wrong -- a raucous comedy that enjoyed a two-year run on Broadway before transferring to Off-Broadway's New World Stages -- he spends his days treating the genre with the respect it deserves.

 "What we're doing is what I call 'clown,'" says Bell.
 "Which, I don't mean 'circus clown.'
 It's about character comedy.
 The first thing we've done is we've found the characters: Who are the people doing this?
 And their job, really, is to be a slightly exaggerated reflection of who we are as real people."

-The play-within-a-play, which is now in previews at the Lyceum Theatre, opens as the members of the Cornley Polytechnic Drama Society are about to, rather hastily, present a drama called The Murder at Haversham Manor.
-What follows is a two-act melee of physical, psychological, and (perhaps) sociopathic hijinks as the cast struggles just to get to curtain call.
+The play-within-a-play opens as the members of the Cornley Polytechnic Drama Society are about to, rather hastily, present a drama called The Murder at Haversham Manor.
+What follows is a two-act melee of physical, psychological, and (perhaps) sociopathic high jinks as the cast struggles just to get to curtain call.

 A silly murder mystery wrapped in a production going awry, the show features characters dropping their lines, missing their cues, and falling about the set.
 But as the director states, these gags only work if the cast can make them look effortless.
 Each mistake needs to seem like a genuine mistake; each fall needs to seem like an actual slip of the feet.